Introduction To Agile

 Where Does Agile Scrum Framework Find Applicability?

 Agile methodologies are not just limited to the software industry, it has recently found applicability in many industries and organizations.
+Here’s a great article on taking agile beyond software development.
 Agile methodologies can be applied wherever there is a product involved.
 Both large and small organizations can benefit immensely from scrum if implemented correctly.
 General management also began to embrace agile.
 This was confirmed by the on ground research conducted by the Learning Consortium in 2015.
 There is plenty of literature available on topics such as tools.
 Processes and methods.
 However, the Learning Consortium found that mindsets and people are more important than processes.

 Key Characteristics Of Agile